 Log washing and de-icing

 Heating water with steam is very costly due to the large quantities required as well as the loss to condensate.
-Separation of water from bark is elaborate and expensive if bark is to be used for fuel.
+Separation of water from the bark is elaborate and expensive if the bark is to be used for fuel.

 A degree of pulping takes place in wet debarking producing large quantities of small fibers as well as dissolving a number of inherent organic compounds increasing BOD and toxicity of the debarker effluent … requires treatment.